-Everybody who has bought lenses knows that it’s a huge damage to your wallet.
-You need to take care of your expensive lenses.
-Fingerprints, dust, or other particles on the lens screen will harm drastically your photo quality.
+Anyone who has purchased lenses knows the significant dent they can make in your wallet.
+It’s crucial to care for these expensive lenses.
+Fingerprints, dust, or other particles on the lens can drastically degrade your photo quality.

-One of the most essential Canon M50 accessories is lens cleaners.
-There are different tools to remove fingerprints and brush off the dust.
-The most important task is to keep your lens screen as clean as possible.
+One of the most essential accessories for the Canon M50 is lens cleaners.
+Various tools are available to remove fingerprints and brush away dust.
+The primary goal is to maintain the lens’s clarity.

-Even though the camera has a Canon Camera Connect app for the same reason, then this small device will be beneficial for more comfort and convenience.
-The BR-E1 remote is connected via Bluetooth and it would be a great addition to Canon M50 accessories because it’s small and lightweight.
+While the camera does come with the Canon Camera Connect app for the same purpose, this compact device offers added comfort and convenience.
+The BR-E1 remote connects via Bluetooth and is a valuable addition to the Canon M50 accessories due to its small and lightweight design.

-If thinking of more portrait photography then additional flash could be essential accessories for Canon M50.
-Even though the camera has a built in flash, then it still isn’t for high level photography.
+If you’re more into portrait photography, an additional flash could be a vital accessory for the Canon M50.
+While the camera has a built-in flash, it’s unsuitable for high-level photography.

-For the first flash for Canon M50, I recommend budget friendly Neewer TT560 flash.
-This high quality flash can be easily mounted on the top of the camera and does it work perfectly.
+For your first flash for the Canon M50, I recommend the budget-friendly Neewer TT560 flash.
+This high-quality flash can be easily mounted on the camera and works perfectly.

 9. Lens protector glass

-Protector glasses are mostly cheap and would be a rational investment to ensure that your camera will be safe in different environments.
+Lens protector glasses are generally affordable and represent a wise investment to ensure your camera remains safe in various conditions.

 11. Extra battery

-One of the biggest weaknesses of the Canon M50 is its battery life.
-It lasts about 230 shots per one charge so it’s essential to acquire an additional battery for your camera gear.
-It would be pretty frustrating if the camera dies in the middle of a photoshoot.
+One of the most significant limitations of the Canon M50 is its battery life.
+With approximately 230 shots per charge, having an extra battery in your camera gear is crucial.
+It would be quite frustrating if the camera ran out of power during a photoshoot.

-The best option would be the original Canon LP-E12 battery, but it’s also compatible with third party companies like Duracell.
-Make sure the battery type is LP-E12 to connect it with your camera.
+While the original Canon LP-E12 battery is an excellent choice, the camera is compatible with third-party brands like Duracell.
+Ensure the battery model is LP-E12 to ensure compatibility with your camera.

 12. Fast SD card

-A memory card for your camera is no brainer, otherwise, you won’t be able to save photos.
-But every memory card doesn’t have the same benefits.
-The most common things to look at are the memory size and how fast it is.
+A memory card for your camera is given; without one, you can’t save photos.
+However, not all memory cards offer the same advantages.
+The most common factors to consider are memory size and speed.

 13. Memory card reader